input-output-hk/cardanodocs.com-archived/_docs/technical/2017-01-08-wallet-frontend.md

 util-scripts/start-dev.sh
 ~~~

 By default, this should launch Cardano network consisting of 3 nodes talking to each other. `WALLET_TEST=1` tells the launcher script to run `wallet-api` with one node.
 This one node running `wallet-api` will behave the same as Daedalus wallet that is run in production.

-With a running `wallet-api` you can run `daedalus-client-api` locally as follows.
+With `wallet-api` running, you can run `daedalus-client-api` locally as follows.
 Please note that [npm](https://www.npmjs.com/) is required to build `daedalus-client-api`.